 My wife and I returning from a great day of diving in Koh Lanta

-Where we stayed: We stayed at 3 different places in Koh Lanta
+Where we stayed: We stayed at three different places in Koh Lanta

-When we headed to Koh Lanta we knew we might stay here for a while in order to slow down, relax and get some work done.
+When we headed to Koh Lanta, we knew we might stay here for a while to slow down, relax and get some work done.
 Our first stop was at the Lanta Bee Garden Bungalows where we were greeted by kind staff who rented us moped for the week ($400 TB about $12 US per day) and helped us get oriented to the surroundings.
 We found the Lanta Sports Resort on our fist day when we were looking for day care options and trying to find a cheap apartment to rent for a week.
-We ended up with a nice deal that involved 3 full days of Muay Thai kickboxing and really nice accommodations for the family.
-It was our fist time in Thailand with a real kitchen.
+We ended up with a sweet deal that involved three full days of Muay Thai kickboxing and excellent accommodations for the family.
+It was our first time in Thailand with a real kitchen.
 Our family loved the kickboxing, we went and saw a fight at the local club and our 4-year-old son had a blast in his fancy new Muay Thai shorts!

-We took the ferry from Koh Lanta to Trang airport where we boarded a plain to Bangkok.
+We took the ferry from Koh Lanta to Trang airport where we boarded a plane to Bangkok.
 Tickets were $35 a piece with a $10 surcharge for luggage.
-This was a much better option that taking the 14 hour bus ride!
+This was a much better option than taking the 14-hour bus ride!

 7. Bangkok (again) – 3 Nights

 They say all roads lead to Bangkok and they are right.
-We are back in Bangkok again for a 3 day layover as we wait to catch our bus from Bangkok to Siem Reap.
-This time we stayed in the backpackers district of Khao San Road in a great little budget hostel located downtown.
-The area is spectacular for it’s cheap eats and long list of things to see and do right from your hotel room.
+We are back in Bangkok again for a 3-day layover as we wait to catch our bus from Bangkok to Siem Reap.
+This time we stayed in the backpacker’s district of Khao San Road in a great little budget hostel located downtown.
+The area is spectacular for its cheap eats and a long list of things to see and do right from your hotel room.
 We took the kids to the zoo, the royal palace and dad got the joy of a nice bout of food poisoning.
 Off to Cambodia by bus!

 8. Chiang Mai – 7 Nights